QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-1.md

 Qubes Windows Tools are open source and are distributed under a GPL license.

-> **Notes:**
+:warning: **Notes:**
-> - Currently only 64-bit versions of Windows 7, 8.1, 10 and 11 are supported by Qubes Windows Tools.
+- Currently only 64-bit versions of Windows 7, 8.1, 10 and 11 are supported by Qubes Windows Tools.
 Only emulated SVGA GPU is supported (although [there has been reports](https://groups.google.com/forum/#!topic/qubes-users/cmPRMOkxkdA) on working GPU passthrough).
-> - This page documents the process of installing Qubes Windows Tools in version **R4.1**.
+- This page documents the process of installing Qubes Windows Tools in version **R4.1**.
-> - *In testing VMs only* it's probably a good idea to install a VNC server before installing QWT.
+- *In testing VMs only* it's probably a good idea to install a VNC server before installing QWT.
 If something goes very wrong with the Qubes gui agent, a VNC server should still allow access to the OS.

 ## Preparation